English literature from Shakespeare to Austen

 You will find it helpful to read as many of the set books as you can before the module begins.

-Three module books and access to the module website containing the module guide, study planner, assessment materials and audio-visual materials.
+Three module books and access to the module website, which includes:

 Materials to buy